Tomaszlek/BlitzRates/README.md

 # BlitzRates

 ## Description
 The application is designed for analyzing and visualizing financial data, such as currency exchange rates and gold prices.
-It enables generating charts for various technical indicators, such as RSI (Relative Strength Index) and Bollinger Bands.
+It enables generating charts for various technical indicators, such as Moving Average, RSI (Relative Strength Index) and Bollinger Bands.

-## Features
+## Key Features

-### Chart Functions
+### Interactive Financial Charts
+### Technical indicators, shown also on charts with description
+### Up-to-date 30+ currency rates and gold rate using Polish National Bank API

 ## Requirements